Cbaker37/Cbaker27.github.io/_sources/theory.md

 # The Evolution of SCOOTR

-TO DO:

-- fix math/notation (something is wrong, after now reading Pinar's latest paper)
-- Confirm Kantorovich
-- Decide whether to use SCOOTR or AGW as main acronym for the alpha*GW + (1-alpha)*COOT formulation

 We will begin by examining the evolution of optimal transport formulations, and then enter into a brief description of our application of these formulations.